mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 **Note:** if you want to use features that have appeared since the latest `stable_msys2` release, then you can omit the `git checkout` step and remain on the `master` branch.
-But please be aware that security vulnerabilities are more likely to be present in new code than in a stable release.
+Please bear in mind, however, that security vulnerabilities are more likely to be present in new code than in a stable release.
 In addition, while the tip of `master` is always tested on Linux before being pushed to the public repository, it’s not guaranteed to install or run on MSYS2.
 Installation or runtime issues may also arise due to missing dependencies or installation steps not yet covered in the documentation.

 ### 11. Install and launch your coin daemons